Solve all your dilemmas and read the answers to the most common question: What does CBD stand for?

 There is no such thing as a standard workplace drug test.
 But it is uncommon for employers or other interested parties to test for CBD.

 So-called marijuana testing is a test for TCH.
 This is reasonable since TCH has psychoactive properties that can impair response time in some people.
+Since you know what does CBD stand for – that it’s not the same as CBD, you don’t have to worry.

 Employers generally don’t include it in the marijuana test for two reasons.
 One, CBD doesn’t have psychoactive properties.
 And, two, it adds to the cost of the test with no benefit to the employer.